Sequential Reattempt of Telecloning: Discussion

 Quantum teleportation protocol which illustrates an infinite resource reduction using quantum mechanical systems is one of the main pillars in the field of communication.
 In particular, to send an arbitrary qubit from a sender to a receiver, quantum protocol requires only two bits of classical communication provided an entangled resource state is shared between them, instead of an infinite amount of classical communication.
 After the discovery of the theoretical protocol, it has been experimentally verified in several physical systems like photons, continuous variable systems, ion traps etc and has also been extended in several directions.
 One of the interesting avenues in the field of quantum communication is to build a quantum network involving multiple senders and multiple receivers.
 In this direction, it was shown that instead of sharing multiple maximally entangled states, genuine multipartite entangled states can have some beneficial role in multipartite quantum communication protocols.
 For example, Greenberger-Horne-Zeilinger (GHZ) state \cite{greenberger1989} or W state \cite{DVC00} are found to be useful for both multipartite version of quantum teleportation and dense coding \cite{hhhh, bruss04, agarwal06}.

 A prominent example of teleportation in a multipartite domain include the telecloning protocol where a single sender wants to send an arbitrary qubit to multiple receivers, and hence this protocol is restricted by the bounds obtained via the approximate cloning machine.
-Interestingly, one can find that instead of sharing multipartite entangled states like the GHZ or the W states, the protocol is successful when an optimal state obtained from the cloning machine is shared.
+Specifically, optimal universal cloning machine incorporates a multiparty entangled state such that the fidelity of the output cloned state with the input state is independent of the initial choice of the state \cite{cloning98} and it was shown that by choosing that multiparty entangled state as the quantum channel, one can design a teleportation protocol having a single sender and multiple receivers.
+Interestingly, one can find that instead of sharing multipartite entangled states like the GHZ or the W states, the protocol is successful when an optimal state obtained from the cloning machine is shared as a quantum channel.
+Telecloning protocol originally uses projective sharp Bell measurement, same as all previous teleportation protocols.
+After the measurement, the correlation between the sender and reciever's side is destroyed leading to nonreusability of the quantum channel for further communication tasks.

-In summary, we investigated the telecloning scheme in the sequential scenario where the resource state can be used in different instances.
-Such sequential scenarios are applied in different directions, although they are mostly restricted to the identification of entangled states.
-In this work, we go beyond the detection of entanglement and illustrate the usefulness of unsharp measurement in the multipartite quantum communication protocol.
-Specifically, unlike projective measurement, the measurement at the sender's side in telecloning is made unsharp so that the quantum correlations between the sender and the receivers do not get destroyed after the measurement and hence the shared state remains useful for some quantum information tasks even after a few rounds of the protocol.
+Role of unsharp measuremnt in sequential scenarios are already explored in different directions, although they are mostly restricted to the identification of entangled states or detection of nonlocality etc. In this work, we go beyond the detection of entanglement and illustrate the usefulness of unsharp measurement in the multipartite quantum communication protocol, i.e, in the telecloning protocol.
+In particular, unlike projective Bell measurement, the measurement at the sender's side in telecloning is made unsharp so that the quantum correlations between the sender and the receivers do not get destroyed after the measurement and hence the shared state remains useful for some quantum information tasks even after a few rounds of the protocol.
+Our aim is to design a protocol involving unsharp measurement and multipartite quantum channel so that quantum communication protocol can be performed in any step of the scheme.
+Further, we are interested to find the number of reusability of a given quantum channel for telecloning.